Kimserey/BlogArchive/20170805_how_to_ensure_data_loaded.md

  - The fourth and last advantage is that a guard was created to ensure that data is loaded before showing a page which fit exactly with our purpose.
 Therefore the code in the `canActivate` is very simple and easily understood.

 # Conclusion

+Today we continued to look at how we could improve our implementation with ngrx-store.
+We saw how and where we could preload data by using Angular guard.
+The scenario exposed in this post is rather simple as the loading could have been placed in the container.
+But when multiple containers need to have the same data loaded, the guard is the way to go as it is a reusable way to ensure data is preladed.
+Hope you liked this post as much as I liked writing it.
+If you have any question, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
+See you next time!